parthosingh/Assignment_Evidron/README.md

 npm run build

-Use the included Postman collection (if any) or Thunder Client to test API integrations.
+Use the included Postman collection for  API integrations.

 # API Integration
 The app integrates with the backend APIs: